Great Lakes Valley Conference

 The Great Lakes Valley Conference (GLVC) is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) at the Division II level.
-Its thirteen member institutions are located in the U.S. states of Illinois, Indiana, and Missouri, with an Iowa school joining in July 2023.
-There are also six associate members who participate in sports not sponsored by their home conferences.
+Its fifteen member institutions are located in the U.S. states of Illinois, Indiana, Iowa, and Missouri.
+There are also thirteen associate members that participate in sports not sponsored by their home conferences.

 History

 Formation

 The GLVC grew out of discussions that started in 1972 between the athletic directors of Kentucky Wesleyan College, Bellarmine College (today Bellarmine University), and Indiana State University at Evansville (renamed University of Southern Indiana in 1985), with the goal of forming a men's basketball conference.
-The discussions later grew to include Indiana Central University (renamed University of Indianapolis in 1986), Saint Joseph's College, and Ashland College (today Ashland University).
-On July 7, 1978, at a meeting in Louisville hosted by Bellarmine, these schools formed the GLVC, with the intention of competing in the 1978-79 season.
-Ashland, though considered a charter member, did not begin conference play until the league's second season, in 1979-80.
+The discussions eventually included Indiana Central University (renamed University of Indianapolis in 1986), Saint Joseph's College, and Ashland College (today Ashland University).
+On July 7, 1978, at a meeting in Louisville hosted by Bellarmine, these six schools formed the GLVC, with the intention of competing in the 1978–79 season.
+Ashland, though considered a charter member, did not begin conference play until the league's second season, in 1979–80.
 From the time of its founding, the GLVC has been a member of NCAA Division II.

 While the origins of the conference's name are lost to history, its initial footprint was bordered by the Great Lakes in the north and the Ohio Valley in the south.
 Following Southern Indiana's departure in July 2022, Indianapolis is the only remaining charter member.

-The GLVC has been led by a full-time commissioner since 1996, first Carl McAloose (1996-2000), then Jim Naumovich (2000-present).
+The GLVC has been led by a full-time commissioner since 1996, first Carl McAloose (1996–2000), then Jim Naumovich (2000–present).
 The conference office is located in Indianapolis.
 From 1978 to 1996, the Faculty Athletics Representatives (FARs) of the member institutions were responsible for operating the conference.
 The FARs (rather than the athletic directors) still cast the institutional votes at meetings where the presidents and chancellors are not present.
 This feature gives the GLVC a governance structure that is unique among Division I and Division II conferences.

 Though conceived as a men's basketball league, the GLVC from the start planned to sponsor championships in golf, tennis, baseball, cross country, and track & field.
 The conference crowned golf and tennis champions in 1978-79 and added cross country and baseball the following year.
 Soccer became the sixth sport rather than track & field, with the first conference tournament held in 1980.
-In 1982, when the demise of the Association of Intercollegiate Athletics for Women (AIAW) brought women's college athletics under the NCAA, the GLVC added women's championships in basketball, tennis, cross country, volleyball, and softball.
+In 1982, when the demise of the Association of Intercollegiate Athletics for Women (AIAW) brought women's college athletics under the NCAA, the GLVC began to sponsor women's sports.
+Within two years, the conference added women's championships in basketball, tennis, cross country, volleyball, and softball.